 First patented in 1849, the press-dying process was thought to be a novel idea that would improve flag-making efficiency.
 In this case, for example, it could potentially alleviate the chore of hand-appliquéing 76 stars (38 on each side).
 In reality, however, the result must have been less efficient than sewing.
 To achieve white stars, for example, metal plates in the shape of stars had to be clamped to either side of a length of woolen fabric, in the desired configuration, so they were back-to-back.
 These may have been lightly brushed beforehand with a solution that would resist dye, or perhaps with a thin coat of wax.
 The stars were clamped together tightly, the bunting was dyed blue, and the areas where the metal stars were positioned would be left white.
 For flags with press-dyed stripes, the same task was repeated with different clamps.

 A form of resist-dyeing, this method often resulted in crude characteristics, such as stripes with irregular lines, in various widths, and stars with inconsistent shapes, in slightly varying sizes.
 It is likely that this resulted in some lost product and wasted time, from flags that had bleeding or misprint issues and were of too poor quality to sell.
-Within those flags that survived, today’s collectors today find the irregularities interesting, not only because they demonstrates early production methods, but also because they lends the sort of folk qualities that make early flags more interesting to look at.
+Within those flags that survived, today’s collectors today find the irregularities interesting, not only because they demonstrate early production methods, but also because they lend the sort of folk qualities that make early flags more interesting to look at.

 Wool was preferred because it sheds water, making it the fabric of choice for all maritime flags and, in fact, most flags produced by professional flag-makers for long-term outdoor use.
 Whatever the case may be, printing on wool is costly and difficult.
 Even today, only about 1% of wool fabric is printed*, because it generally needs to be washed afterward and wool cannot easily be treated with water.